Student’s review of the 1st edition of

 Dr. Fisher’s book will doubtless be found in the

-laboratories of those who realise the necessity for statistical treatment of
+laboratories of those who realise the necessity for statistical treatment of experimental

-personal or by correspondence with someone familiar with its subject matter.
+correspondence with someone familiar with its subject matter.

 |